pvdabeel/mydaikin/README.md

-# MyDaikin - OS X Menubar plugin
+# MyDaikin - MacOS Menubar plugin

 Displays information about your Daikin Emura home airco system.
 Allows you to control the airco units in your home.